emanueldumitru/emanueldumitru/README.md

 ### Welcome to my GitHub 👋
-Hi!
-My name is Emanuel and I am a hard-working Software Engineer with 7+ years of experience developing software from early stages to production, 2 years of experience as a scrum master using SAFe environment to manage agile teams and junior trainer (python) to share with others my skills.
-I've worked mostly with Python and Java on microservices and ETL pipelines managing Big Data processes in the Cloud.
-I've built in the past complex dynamic data pipelines, data applications, automation tools and applications and also contributed to the backend and frontend of different web applications.
+I am Emanuel, a diligent Software Engineer with over 7 years of experience in the end-to-end software development life cycle.
+In addition to my technical expertise, I bring 2 years of hands-on experience as a Scrum Master, adept at leading agile teams within the SAFe (Scaled Agile Framework) environment.
+I am also passionate about sharing knowledge, serving as a junior trainer specializing in Python.

+Throughout my career, I have primarily worked with Python and Java, specializing in microservices and ETL pipelines for managing Big Data processes in the Cloud.
+My accomplishments include the construction of intricate dynamic data pipelines, development of data applications, automation tools, and contributions to both backend and frontend aspects of various web applications.

-At the moment, what I like the most as technology is working with Python 🐍 in cloud developing dynamic scalable solutions.
-I am looking for the near future to get to the product management and get more involved into the business part of a project rather than the technical part.
+Presently, I find great fulfillment in harnessing the power of Python 🐍 within the cloud environment, crafting dynamic and scalable solutions.
+Looking ahead, I am open to transitioning towards product management, aspiring to delve deeper into the business aspects of projects while leveraging my technical and scrum agility background for a seamless role transition.

-I like to solve problems and make an impact with my work. 🛠
+My passion lies in problem-solving and making a meaningful impact through collaborative efforts with my team. 🛠

 Some things about me ℹ️